kworkflow/kworkflow/documentation/man/features/ssh.rst

   its progress.
 This functionality is very useful during the debugging process, allowing you to identify possible errors more easily.

+\--send <from-local-path> \--to <to-remote-path>:
+  Transfers a file or directory located in *<from-local-path>* to the remote destination specified in *<remote-path>*.
+If the user does not supply the ``--to`` option, the file or directory specified in *<from-local-path>* will be transferred to the user's home folder on the remote destination.

+\--get <from-remote-path> \--to <to-local-path>:
+  Gets a file or directory from the specified remote path *<from-remote-path>* and saves it to the local machine at the specified path *<to-local-path>*.
+When the user does not specify the ``--to`` option, the default destination directory is automatically set to the current directory where the user is located.

 EXAMPLES
 ========